 Airplanes are dirty, so pack hand sanitizer and disinfecting wipes.
 One of my top tips for flying with kids is to use a product like Neat Solutions Table Topper disposable placemats to cover airplane tray tables.

 Carry on a Car Seat

-The safest place for your child on an airplane is in a government-approved child safety restraint system (CRS) or device.
+A safe place for a young child on an airplane is in a government-approved child safety restraint system (CRS) or device.
 When my kids were small, I often used an approved car seat on the plane for their safety and comfort.
-FAA-approved harness-type restraints are another option, but I often needed car seats at our destination, so it made sense to bring them onboard.
+FAA-approved harness-type restraints are another option, but I often needed car seats at our destination, so it made sense to bring them on board.